SarahU/TrueFilmData/README.md

 Docker for Postgres because it was easier to get a database up and running on my machine

 Algorithms - I have favoured space usage over time.
-You would be able to make use of threads (in a multi-threaded language) to perform different processes (ie reading from files, transforming, writing to output from a queue).
 I tried unzipping the file first and then processing it as well as the current configuration.
 I think the former was slightly faster.
 I think this is acceptable especially if you know that the file sizes will be fairly uniform.
+To optimise this, you would be able to make use of threads (in a multi-threaded language) to perform different processes (ie reading from files, transforming, writing to output from a queue).